 On April 26 a new photo exhibition opened at the Ancient Pine Visitor Centre of the Site.

 Ancient worlds without borders

 The 1.
-587 km2 large territory of our Globe's first transborder Geopark is a part of the Pannonian basin situated in Central Europe.
+587 km2 (with later extension 1.619 km2) large territory of our Globe's first transborder Geopark is a part of the Pannonian basin situated in Central Europe.
 The area spans from the southern edge of the Western Carpathians to the North Hungarian Mountains.
 It is landlocked and dominated by hills, divided by valleys and basins.
 Approximately 150 thousand people live within the Geopark.

 Being a transnational Geopark, the name comes from the Slovak and Hungarian names of the County, where the Geopark is located.